better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 [repository][re], upstream will be a remote [repository][re].

 ## user
-Any individual who has created a Radicle ID on the Radicle network via the Upstream client.
+Any individual who has created a Radicle ID on the Radicle network.

 [br]: #branch